JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow

-Double peaked emission lines with kinematics similar to L1527 have been observed in other protostellar outflows.
+Double-peaked emission lines with kinematics similar to L1527 have been observed in other protostellar outflows.
 For instance, HH\,34 presents a collimated jet showing two velocity components both in molecular and ionized lines \citep{nisini16}.
-Using VLT observations of H$_{2}$ and \FeII\, lines, \citet{garcia08} showed that HH\,34 LV component is distributed at $\sim$15-50\,\kms surrounding a fast axial jet ($\sim$90-140\,\kms).
-Likewise, in DG\,Tau, \FeII\, and \NeIII\, double peaked lines were observed with VLT: SINFONI and X-shooter showing a similar velocity separation \citep{agra11,liu16}.
-Many other sources exhibit the same pattern, for e.g. SVS\,13, HH\,211, HH\,46 \citep{takami06,tabone17,garcia10}.
-Such profiles are rarely seen in Class 0 protostars due to their dense envelopes, but more notable in Class II protostars due their moderate extinction.
-A unifying scenario in all these observations is that the LV component is associated to a slower wider wind, while the HV component traces the faster jet, thereby pointing to a stratified structure in the outflow.
+Using VLT observations of H$_{2}$ and \FeII\ lines, \citet{garcia08} showed that the HH\,34 LV component is distributed at $\sim$15-50\,\kms surrounding a fast axial jet ($\sim$90-140\,\kms).
+Likewise, in DG\,Tau, \FeII\ and \NeIII\ double-peaked lines were observed with VLT, using SINFONI and X-shooter showing a similar velocity separation \citep{agra11,liu16}.
+Many other sources such as SVS\,13, HH\,211, and HH\,46 \citep{takami06,tabone17,garcia10} exhibit the same pattern.
+Such profiles are rarely seen in class 0 protostars due to their dense envelopes but are more notable in class II protostars due their moderate extinction.
+A unifying scenario in all these observations is that the LV component is associated with a slower, wider wind, while the HV component traces the faster jet, thereby pointing to a stratified structure in the outflow.